- Plan your day

 What are the car parking charges?

-If you are arriving by car or motorbike you will be required to pay for parking.
-The charges are £3.00 for up to 3 hours and £4.00 for 3 to 8 hours.
-If there is more than one motorbike per bay, please purchase one ticket only.
-Coaches and minibuses are not required to pay car parking charges.
+If you are arriving by car or minibus you will be required to pay for car parking.
+The charges are £5.00 for up to 3 hours and £7.00 for 3 to 6 hours.
+Pre-booked coaches are not required to pay car parking charges.
 Blue badge holders are required to pay for car parking.
+Click here to view a full list of our car parking charges.

 Are all parts of the Museum accessible to wheelchair users?